We Fixed The Performance Review and Broke Feedback

 In many organizations today, they’ve traded rigid structure for comforting vagueness.
 Managers are encouraged to “check in”, but the hard conversations?
 They’re often sidestepped.
 Underperformance lingers, high performers get overburdened, and real growth conversations don’t actually happen.

-The pendulum has swung—from fear-based to coaching-lite.
+The pendulum has swung, from fear-based to coaching-lite.
 And neither is doing the job.

-**Adobe: No Ratings, Still Accountable**
+Performance Management for Humans: No Ratings, Still Accountable

-Adobe ditched ratings and introduced “Check-ins.”
+Adobe: Adobe ditched ratings and introduced “Check-ins.”
 But here’s the twist: they didn’t leave it to chance.

 Documentation: Managers are expected to record key outcomes from check-ins using internal templates or systems.
 These notes become critical inputs during calibration sessions and provide a traceable thread of feedback activity.